s4nm4rkus/EUnivate/README.md

 # EUnivate
+### Currently under development.
 ![image](https://github.com/user-attachments/assets/4f61ddeb-ce1f-4bbb-9879-7b91b70f4747)

 ## Description
 EUnivate is a web application designed to connect users with university experts and professionals.
-Please note that this project is currently under development.
 Follow the instructions below to set up the project locally on your machine.

 ## Tech Stack
 The developers are using the MERN stack for this project, which includes: